Wallace C. Gregson: Marine Corps career

-After The Basic School, he served with the 1st Reconnaissance Battalion, 1st Marine Division in the Republic of Vietnam from February 1969 to August 1970.
+After the Basic School, he served with the 1st Reconnaissance Battalion, 1st Marine Division, in the Republic of Vietnam from February 1969 to August 1970.
 Operational assignments included infantry battalion executive officer, division staff duty, headquarters battalion executive officer, operations officer (G-3) of I Marine Expeditionary Force, and assistant operations officer (J-3A) of Unified Task Force Somalia during Operation Restore Hope.
-He has commanded an infantry company; Headquarters Battalion, 1st Marine Division; 1st Battalion, 5th Marines; 7th Marine Regiment; and 3rd Marine Division.
+He has commanded an infantry company; Headquarters Battalion, 1st Marine Division; 1st Battalion, 5th Marines; and 7th Marine Regiment.

 Supporting establishment duties included S-4 of a recruit training battalion, aide-de-camp, recruit training company commander, recruiting station executive officer, company commander of a combined platoon leader's class, and operations officer for a recruiting district.
 Marine Corps Headquarters duties included program development officer, coordinator for roles and missions, and Assistant Deputy Commandant for Plans.
 External duties include military observer with the United Nations Truce Supervision Organization in Egypt, Deputy for Marine Corps Matters in the Secretary of the Navy's Office of Program Appraisal, and Executive/Military Assistant to the Director of Central Intelligence.
 In his last Washington assignment, he served as Director, Asia and Pacific Affairs, in the Office of the Under Secretary of Defense for Policy, from 1998 to 2000.

-From 2001 to 2003, Gregson was the commanding general, III Marine Expeditionary Force, commander, Marine Corps Bases, Japan, and commander, Marine Corps Forces, Japan.
-After that, from 2003 to 2005, he was the commander, United States Marine Corps Forces, Pacific, commanding general, Fleet Marine Force, Pacific, and commander, United States Marine Corps Forces Central Command.
+From 2001 to 2003, Gregson was the commanding general, III Marine Expeditionary Force; commander, Marine Corps Bases, Japan; and commander, Marine Corps Forces, Japan.
+From 2003 to 2005, he was the commander, United States Marine Corps Forces, Pacific; commanding general, Fleet Marine Force, Pacific; and commander, United States Marine Corps Forces Central Command.

-Civilian career
+Later career

 After retiring from the military in 2005, he worked as an independent consultant and was the chief operating officer of the U.S. Olympic Committee, before entering the government.
 During the first Obama administration, Gregson was appointed as assistant defense secretary for Asian and Pacific Security Affairs in May 2009.
 The position's area of responsibility included large parts of Asia, but his focus was on Northeast Asia.
 He resigned and left his position in April 2011.

 Gregson is also a member of the Council on Foreign Relations, the United States Naval Institute, and the Marine Corps Association.